hanhanwu/Hanhan_COLAB_Experiemnts/README.md

 ## LLM Experiments
+* LlamaParse vs PyMuPDF
+  * Comparison Notes
+    * LlamaParse Premimum has better PDF parsing quality, especailly for nested tables.
+    * If want to use RAG, LlamaParse is defnitely a better choice.
+    * To use LlamaParse for free, there's daily limitation, but PyMuPDF is always free.
   * [Try LlamaParse to parse PDF and Q&A][22]
     * Llama Cloud also provide Parse UI where you can drag the file to parse content.
     * Free plan supports free 1000 pages daily, but the "page" here is not the page in PDF file, seems smaller than that
   * [Try PyMuPDF to parse PDF and LlamaIndex for Q&A][25]

 ## Experiments